vanviegen/aberdeen/docs/Tutorial.md

 // Show the results
 $('p', {text: message});
 $(() => {
-    // isEmpty only causes a re-run when count changes between zero and non-zero if (aberdeen.isEmpty(overweightBmis)) return;
+    // isEmpty only causes a re-run when the count changes between zero and non-zero if (aberdeen.isEmpty(overweightBmis)) return;
     $('p:These are their BMIs:', () => {
         aberdeen.onEach(overweightBmis, bmi => $(': '+bmi), bmi => -bmi);